ChondroFiller: A New Non-Surgical Option for Joint Wear

 Frequently Asked Questions

-• A cell-free, collagen-based gel given as a non-surgical, intra-articular injection.
+• A cell-free, collagen-based gel given as a non-surgical, ultrasound-guided intra-articular injection.
 It may settle over worn joint surfaces to add a protective, cushioning layer that helps reduce grinding in osteoarthritis.
-It is not surgery or a cure.
+It is not surgery and is not a cure for arthritis.

-• Recovery is usually simple because it is an injection; most people return to normal activities promptly, with advice on activity and, where helpful, physiotherapy.
+• Recovery is usually straightforward because it is an injection rather than surgery; most people return to normal activities relatively promptly.
+Advice on activity modification and, where appropriate, physiotherapy is provided to support the best possible response.

-• No. ChondroFiller does not cure or reverse arthritis; benefits vary between people and cannot be guaranteed.
-Prof Lee provides realistic, individual guidance.
+• No. ChondroFiller does not cure or reverse arthritis; responses vary between individuals and cannot be guaranteed.
+A realistic discussion of expected outcomes is an important part of any pre-treatment consultation.

 Where to go from here